gergelypolonkai/smsgateway/README.md

  * GnokiiSender to send using gnokii
  * FileSender to store messages in files
 * Authentication backends for authentication purposes
- * DatabaseAuth for a PDO based backend
+ * DatabaseAuth for a PDO based backend (non-working yet)
  * FileAuth to store users and passwords in a shadow-like file
- * NullAuth to accept everyone without a password (TODO)
+ * NullAuth to accept everyone without a password
 * Logger backends for audit and message logging
- * DatabaseLogger for PDO based logging
+ * DatabaseLogger for PDO based logging (non-working yet)
  * FileLogger to log messages to files

 Installation